global-container-format/gcf-spec/resources/volume.md

 Convex Hull            | 6          | Convex hull volume
 Test                   | 0xffff     | Test

 Shape values in the range `[0x7000-0xffff)` are available for private application use.
-Value `0xffff` is intended for testing.
+Shape `0xffff` is intended for testing.

 ### AA Box